Citizen’s Guide to Understanding Housing Code

 Exterior walls and roofs must be free of defects that admit water or dampness to the interior and must be kept in good repair to prevent leaks.

-Open porches, landings and walkways over 30” above ground level must have protective railings, as must stairs with over three risers.
-This requirement also applies to interior stairs, landings and balconies (as measured to the next lower level).
+Open porches, landings and walkways over 30” above ground level, and stairs over three risers, must have protective railings.
+This requirement also applies to interior stairs, landings, and balconies (as measured to the next lower level).

-Interior floors, walls and ceilings must have structural integrity, be rodent proof and in sound condition.
-Floors in rooms with water outlets must be water resistant, clean and sanitary.
+Interior floors, walls, and ceilings must have structural integrity, be rodent proof, and be in sound condition.
+Floors in rooms with water outlets must be water resistant, clean, and sanitary.

 To limit overcrowding, all dwellings must provide 150-sq. ft. of habitable space for one occupant and at least 100 additional sq. ft. for each additional occupant.
 Sleeping rooms must have at least 70-sq. ft. for one occupant and 50 additional sq. ft. for each additional occupant.

-Ceilings must be at least 7 ft. high, on the average, above floor level within each room.
-The low edge of any sloped ceilings must be at least 5 ft. above floor level.
+Ceilings must be at least seven feet high, on the average, above floor level within each room.
+The low edge of any sloped ceilings must be at least five feet above floor level.

-It is unlawful for the owner or occupant of a residential building, structure, or property to utilize the premises for the open storage of any inoperable motor vehicle, ice box, refrigerator, stove, glass, building material, building rubbish or similar items.
-It is the responsibility of every such owner or occupant to keep the premises and yard of residential property clean and to remove from the premises all such abandoned items as listed above, including but not limited to weeds, dead trees, trash, garbage, etc.
+It is unlawful for the owner or occupant of a residential building, structure, or property to utilize the premises for the open storage of any inoperable motor vehicle, ice box, refrigerator, stove, glass, building material, building rubbish, or similar items.
+It is the responsibility of every such owner or occupant to keep the premises and yard of residential property clean and remove from the premises as listed above, including but not limited to weeds, dead trees, trash, garbage, etc.

-Upon observance of a code violation County Code Officers will give notice to the person(s) responsible.
-These warnings will be in writing stating the non-complying condition, setting forth the time allowed for correction, and advising the responsible person(s) that correction is required or legal action may begin for violation of the code.
-Continual violation may bring penalties to $255.00 per day of continuing violation.
-Voluntary compliance is always sought but fines can be imposed if necessary.
+Upon observance of a code violation, County Code Officers will give notice to the person(s) responsible.
+These warnings will be in writing, stating the non-complying condition, setting forth the time allowed for correction, and advising the responsible person(s) that correction is required or legal action may begin for violation of the code.
+Continual violation may bring penalties to $268.00 per day of continuing violation.
+Voluntary compliance is always sought, but fines can be imposed if necessary.

 Code Enforcement Contact